-Release 6.0 and later systems, Hybrid/PBX mode only, provide support for Uniform Dial Plan (UDP) facilities, networked lines/trunks originating at one or more other MERLIN LEGEND Communications Systems or DEFINITY Communications Systems.
+Release 6.0 and later systems, Hybrid/PBX mode only, provide support for Uniform Dial Plan (UDP) facilities, private network tandem lines/trunks originating at one or more other MERLIN LEGEND Communications Systems or DEFINITY Communications Systems.
 Use the procedures in this section to program the switch identifiers for private network trunks.